how we got here

 Writing to Win is an established research and evidence-based school improvement provider to K-12 public and private schools and homeschool associations since 1986.
-The progress of students we serve is measured independently on end-of-year and end-of-course state tests.
-The 3 W2Win instructional solutions – Frequent Writing on Demand – Applied Grammar online – Paired Texts Packets – show a consistently positive impact on student achieve in combination or standalone.
+The progress of students we serve is measured on state tests.
+Our three instructional routines – Applied Grammar, Applied Vocabulary, and Paired Texts Packets – show a consistently positive impact on student achievement in combination or standalone.

-Recent definitive research in writing, Writing Next, identifies 11 effective writing practices that easily fit into any curriculum.
-Most of the studies blend reading into writing practices to impact student achievement positively.
-Click here to see the full correlation between the 3 W2Win solutions and Writing Next recommendations.
+Recent definitive research in writing, Writing Next, identifies 11 effective writing practices that blend reading into writing practices.
+Click here to see the full correlation between the three Writing to Win routines and Writing Next recommendations.

 A positive and engaging learning environment in every classroom

-Classrooms using W2Win instructional solutions are intentionally designed.
-Student materials (Frequent Writing on Demand, Applied Grammar, or Paired Texts Packets) are stored for ease of access.
-Students know what to do when they enter the classroom and eagerly perform their assigned roles in a day of teaching and learning.
-Teachers who follow a W2Win pacing guide replicate the evidence-based impact of W2Win pilot initiatives.
-Online instructional resources spring into action with a click on the teacher’s computer.
-Projected Writing on Demand prompts activate or close the work session in every class.
-Armed with self-assessment and peer-response rubrics, students respond to the quality of their own writing and that of their PALs.
+Classrooms using Writing to Win instructional routines are developed with intention.
+Student materials (Applied Grammar, Applied Vocabulary, or Paired Texts Packets) are positioned for ease of access.
+Students know what to do when they enter their classrooms and are eager to engage in a day of learning.
+Teachers follow a Writing to Win pacing guide.
+Online resources spring into action with a click on the computer.
+Projected writing prompts activate or close the work sessions.
+Self-assessment and peer-response rubrics guide student responses to the quality of their own writing and that of their PALs.

-Exemplary teacher and learning in every classroom
+Exemplary teaching and learning in every classroom

 An emphasis on purpose in learning

-|Writing on Demand (online / print)||Daily Writing to Learn the Curriculum, gr K-12||Benchmark tests, end-of-grade and end-of-course tests, ELA, math, science, social studies, CTAE|
+|Applied Vocabulary (online / print)||Applied Vocabulary, gr K-12||Benchmark tests, end-of-grade and end-of-course tests, ELA, math, science, social studies, CTAE|

 |Paired Texts Packets (print)||Paired Texts Packets, gr 3-12||Tests of reading comprehension and constructed and extended responses to texts|